intelligent-soft-robots/learning_table_tennis_from_scratch/readme.md

 # Instructions

-- install the treep project "PAM_MUJOCO" following these [instructions](https://github.com/intelligent-soft-robots/intelligent-soft-robots.github.io/wiki).
+- install the required packages.
+See these [instructions](https://github.com/intelligent-soft-robots/intelligent-soft-robots.github.io/wiki/01_installation-from-debian)

 Assuming dev/setup.bash is being sourced in all new terminal, to run things: